kamilazdybal/kamilazdybal/README.md

 I'm a postdoctoral researcher in the Computational Engineering lab at Empa 🇨🇭.
 In my research, I combine machine learning and data-driven modeling with fluid dynamics.
 I develop tools and algorithms that help understand high-dimensional datasets and model high-dimensional systems with computational efficiency.

-**Would you like to support my efforts in creating open-source science and education?** You can now make a small donation of €3 on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal) or become a member for €3/month.
-My supporters gain access to extra materials on being a researcher, making effective graphics, academic writing, and being a life-long learner!
+**Would you like to support my efforts in creating open-source science and education?** You can now make a small donation on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal) or become a member for €3/month.
+As a supporter, you gain access to extra materials on being a researcher, making effective graphics, academic writing, life-long learning, and the like!
 Many thanks for your support! 🚀

 ## Ongoing projects: